This video is made for music educators seeking to expand their cultural competency and acquire cultural music within their own communities.

 This is a Northern Paiute numbers song using the dialect I learned as a little girl.
 This melody is from a circle dance song of the Great Basin.
 There are many circle dance songs and this one I created to be used in the classroom.
 You have my permission to teach and use the song with mention of myself, the composer.
 It is proper protocol to tell people where you got the songs you sing.

-Interview by Powwows.com at the Staford University Mother’s Day Powwow 2018
+Interview with Michelle McCauley by Powwows.com at the Staford University Mother’s Day Powwow 2018

 Native American performance highlighting the Pow wow dance styles, various other tribal music samplings, hoop dance, and interviews with all dancers in the performance including a spoken word performance.

-Opening dance of Supaman's performance in Gardnerville, NV.
-I started out with Pow wow fancy dance style.
+Opening dance of Supaman's performance in Gardnerville, NV, featuring Michelle McCauley and a discussion of pow wow dance styles.

 This video is for culturally responsive educators just like you.
 It is a reminder that you are committed to equitable and respectful pedagogy.
 Remember that there is always something more to learn about the backgrounds of your students.
 The learning will never stop.